Herrera Beutler, Newhouse went further than previously known in attempts to oust Trump, new book says

 The impeachment vote would trigger more angst for House Republicans, with the caucus riven between the few who chose to hold Trump accountable and the far greater number who were angry about the push for accountability.

 They met for another meeting on Feb.
 3, 2021, to consider whether Cheney should be punished for her impeachment vote and advocacy.
-The House Republicans ultimately removed from her leadership post as conference chair.
+The House Republicans ultimately removed her from her leadership post as conference chair.

 At the same time, House Democrats were moving to strip Rep. Marjorie Taylor Greene, R-Ga., of her committee assignments for violent rhetoric; her prior embrace of the QAnon conspiracy theory; and racist, Islamophobic and antisemitic comments.